csound-plugins/csound-plugins/docs/opcodes/atstop.md

 * `idelay`: the time offset **after** the stop time of this note to start this instrument
 * `idur`: the duration of the event
 * `p4`, `p5`, ...: any other p-arguments, as used with similar opcodes like `schedule`, `event`, etc.
+    They can be any i-, k- or S- variable.
+The scheduled instr will access them, as p-args.

 ## Execution Time